-Home Health Standards, J.A. at 194.
-This goal has not been realized under the WVHCA's tortured interpretation of the Home Health Standards, and allowing Personal Touch to expand into Cabell and Wayne Counties is the WVHCA's latest affront to the Home Health Standards, which provide that "[t]he focus on containing health care costs through efficient utilization of resources while ensuring the availability of adequate and quality health care services must be the underpinning of health planning."
-See Home Health Standards, J.A. at 194-207, § V.
+Allowing UHC to expand into Preston County is the WVHCA's latest affront to the Home Health Standards, which provide that "[t]he focus on containing health care costs through efficient utilization of resources while ensuring the availability of adequate and quality health care services must be the underpinning of health planning."
+See Home Health Standards, J.A. at

-The WVHCA is the agency responsible for health planning and development in West Virginia pursuant to W.Va.
+520-533, § V. The WVHCA is the agency responsible for health planning and development in West Virginia pursuant to W.Va.
 Code § 16-2D-3(a)(1), and is responsible for the various standards including the Home Health Standards.
 See W.Va.
 Code § 16-2D-3.
-As stated in the Petitioner Brief, nearly every other healthcare standard within the purview of the WVHCA includes an unmet need threshold.
-Even Respondent WVHCA seems to concede as much, saying the "[w]hile one can debate the merits of whether the Home Health Standards should have a general recipient threshold with a specific number, the fact of the matter is that the current Home Health Standards do not."
+As stated in the Petitioner Brief, many other healthcare standards within the purview of the WVHCA include an unmet need threshold.
+Some, such as the Ambulatory Care SHP Standards cited by UHC, do not.
+See UHC Br. at 32.
+However, UHC citation to the few standards that do not include a quantitative threshold does not refute the fact that most of the healthcare standards (and all the standards cited by Petitioners) do include such thresholds.
+Respondent WVHCA seems to concede as much, saying the "[w]hile one can debate the merits of whether the Home Health Standards should have a general recipient threshold with a specific number, the fact of the matter is that the current Home Health Standards do not."
 WVHCA Resp.
 Br.
 16. Health planning considerations support the use of a threshold for nearly all new health services, and the use of an adjustment when a new health service provider could otherwise disrupt existing services.
 Especially when compared to the other standards for health services, it is irrational to contend that the Home Health Standards are different and only include a threshold when a new provider has been approved in the prior twelve-months.
 The WVHCA's disregard of the threshold except when a new provider has been approved in the prior twelve-months is not supported by any legitimate health planning consideration and is not a permissible interpretation of the Home Health Standards.